thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Alarm assignment

-The "Alarm assignment" rule sends notifications when alarm is assigned or unassigned.
+Using the "Alarm assignment" rule the system sends notifications when an alarm is assigned or unassigned.

 To create a new alarm assignment rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - Alarm assignment;
-- Then, select template from the list or [create your own](#templates);
+- Then, select pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - The trigger filter allows you to filter alarms by type, severity, and status;
 - You may also select the event types that will trigger notification: assign or unassign;